SpareBank1/designsystem/README.md

 import { formatNumber, formatPercentage } from 'ffe-formatters';
 ```

-If you don't that feature enabled, you should import them like this to avoid bundling
+If you don't have that feature enabled, you should import the formatters you need like
-unneeded code:
+this to avoid bundling unused code:

 ```javascript
 import formatNumber from 'ffe-formatters/lib/format-number';